yuvaldrori/documentation/_posts/continuous-deployment/2015-04-24-push-to-origin.md

 categories:
   - continuous-deployment
 ---
-In order to push you'd need to follow the following steps:
+In order to push you'd need to follow these steps:

 - Remove the deploy key from the repository
-- Add it to a special user and add this user to the repository
+- Add it to a special user and add this user to the repository.
+[Example.](https://developer.github.com/guides/managing-deploy-keys/#machine-users)
 - Fetch the complete repository including any missing remote branches with the following script:

 ```shell